FreakyByte/dotfiles/docs/content/Terminal/fish.md

 My [fish](https://fishshell.com/) config is actually really short.
 That's the nice thing about fish: The defaults are just very nice.

-Only thing to note is that [eza](https://github.com/eza-community/eza) instead of the classic `ls` command because its colors are nicer.
+Only thing to note is that I use [eza](https://github.com/eza-community/eza) instead of the classic `ls` command because its colors are nicer.
 So either install `eza` or remove this line.

 ```fish
 {{% include file="symlink/config.fish" %}}